andreasmhallberg/readingnotes/Stetkevych, 2006. The Modern Arabic Literary Language - Lexical and Stylistic Developments.md

 # Stetkevych, J., 2006.
 The Modern Arabic Literary Language: Lexical and Stylistic Developments, Washington D. C: Georgetown University Press.

-- Icraab is not mentally present in reading.
+- *iʿrāb* is not mentally present in reading.
 84

-- "main part" of Arabic grammar teaching focuses on icraab.
+- "main part" of Arabic grammar teaching focuses on *iʿrāb*.
 84

-- Ahmad Amin proposes language closer to dialect and without icraab.
+- Ahmad Amin proposes language closer to dialect and without *iʿrāb*.
 Proposes rule of SO.
 86-87.
 [De facto complete.]

-- Traditionalists want to revive icraab through full vowelling of printed texts.
+- Traditionalists want to revive *iʿrāb* through full vowelling of printed texts.
 88

 - Developments in MSA: 91
   - generalization of gender inflection in *ayy*.